Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-the reason there is no mass is an illusion; reality could be any"-thing" from cotton balls, and fairy floss (atomic floaters), to the unimaginable you need more braincells to expand intellectual capacity, but they're an illusion too adware; mytldr, Lucy in the Sky c̄ (scarlett) Diamonds unlock 100% of your brain by eeg, gañjā, nootropics, and other psychedelics anal stimulation is a new experience that deeply reinforces previously unbridged gaps between brain cells for learning; take the dirt road when the river runs red
+the reason there is no mass is an illusion; reality could be any"-thing" from cotton balls, and fairy floss (atomic floaters), to the unimaginable you need more braincells to expand intellectual capacity, but they're an illusion too adware; mytldr, Lucy in the Sky c̄ (scarlett) Diamonds unlock 100% of your brain by eeg, gañjā (hufflepuff, but I am slytherin; dicks, pussies, and ass.pdf holes), nootropics, and other psychedelics anal stimulation is a new experience that deeply reinforces previously unbridged gaps between brain cells for learning; take the dirt road when the river runs red
 Hasyayoga, other emotions, tastes (sugar), smells, sights, sounds, pain (bed of nails),.; the body is the rootsystem of our brainplants there are no blind spots ∴ there's more to nerves, or there are more nerves